22 Killed In Massive Restaurant Inferno

 At least 22 people were killed and three others injured in a devastating fire that engulfed a restaurant in Liaoyang, northeast China, according to Chinese authorities.

-The blaze broke out around 12:25 pm local time during a busy lunch hour on April 29, trapping numerous diners inside the multi-story building.
+The blaze broke out around 12:25 p.m. local time on April 29, 2025, during a busy lunch hour, trapping numerous diners inside the multi-story building.

 Dramatic footage from the scene shows enormous flames bursting from the windows and doors of the two- or three-story structure, with thick black smoke billowing into the sky.
 Terrified onlookers fled the area while others watched in horror as the inferno consumed the building.